lisawilliams/lisa/work.md

 **The Trollbusters Bot**
 *October, 2017*

 I worked with Trollbusters founder Michelle Ferrier to create a chatbot for the organization, which helps women writers who are the targets of online harassment and abuse.
-For a writeup of the why and how of this project, see Building the Trollbusters Bot.

 **Winner, Edward R. Murrow Award for Excellence in Innovation for the podcast Magic Pill** *September, 2017*